polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

     -   Azure Web Apps and API Apps will replace the IIS servers for hosting the Mortgage Application and Mortgage Admin web sites and associated APIs.

-    -   Azure Blob Storage will be used for hosting private and public PDF files as well as for implementing Cloud Witness for SQL Server Always On Availability Group.
+    -   Azure Storage blobs will be used for hosting private and public PDF files as well as for implementing Cloud Witness for SQL Server Always On Availability Group.

-    -   Azure Storage Queues will replace MSMQ to provide the message queuing functionality
+    -   Azure Storage queues will replace MSMQ to provide the message queuing functionality

     -   Azure Functions will replace the Windows services.